CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

                 "volume": row.css("a.volume::attr(data-usd)").extract_first()
             }
 ```

+## Run the spider

-Now let’s try to run it.
-For that, open your terminal and set your working directory in your Scrapy project folder.
-In my case, the command would be:
+Using the terminal and set our working directory in your Scrapy project folder. example:

 `
-cd C:\Users\jerom\Documents\Code\scrappy_test\coinmarketcap
+C:\Users\BlackDesktop\Documents\Hero of Alexandria\006.
+[Scrapy] Create an API with Scrapy and Scrapyrt\coinmarketcap
 `

 To start the crawler and save the scraped data in a JSON file, run the following command: